simonkdev/obsidian_andromeda/4 - Liminal Core/30. Programming/C/Console Printing.md

 	`%p --> hexadecimal pointer address` in case a literal % character is needed, it is written as `%%`

+*HINT:* a pointer is 8 bytes, a hexadecimal int is 4. so if you print a pointer with the format specifier for a hexadecimal, it only outputs the first 4 bytes of an 8 byte value, making the output wrong.

 Example:

 `int main() {`